-- 29. Investments may be made at either a fixed rate of interest, or at a variable rate linked to a market interest rate, such as LIBOR, subject to the limits on interest rate exposures below. - 29.
-Liquidity management: The Council uses spread sheets for cash flow forecasting to determine the maximum period for which funds may prudently be committed.
+32. Liquidity management: The Council uses spread sheets for cash flow forecasting to determine the maximum period for which funds may prudently be committed.
 The forecast is compiled on a pessimistic basis, with receipts under-estimated and payments over-estimated to minimise the risk of the Authority being forced to borrow on unfavourable terms to meet its financial commitments.
 Limits on medium and long-term investments are set by reference to the Council's medium term financial plan and cash flow forecast.

-30. Treasury Management Indicators
+33. Treasury Management Indicators